 Tara: Solved a 39cM DNA match because I’d paid attention to witnesses/sponsors.
 Established relationship between two families, again paying attention to who was present.
 Not a brick wall, just a thick hedge!

 Maggie: I’ve found unknown siblings of my ancestors thanks to DNA matches with their descendants – great to add to the tree!

 Pauleen: Over the years I’ve made quite a few discoveries by searching laterally to FANs including extended kin, oral histories, and photos.
 Distant cousins have also been confirmed through the DNA of known FANs/extended kin

 Sue: definitely need to follow siblings etc if using for DNA.
 Found where in Devon my great great grandfather was born due to his siblings ancestor testing DNA

-Jill: Following the Family lines down the generations is essential in # Research if one wants to identify matches
+Jill: Following the Family lines down the generations is essential in #DNA Research if one wants to identify matches